-- The Designated Safeguarding Lead (DSL) (Stacie Smith, Head of Service) has lead responsibility for online safety. - MMAP recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The Designated Safeguarding Lead (DSL) (Stacie Smith, Headteacher) has lead responsibility for online safety. - MMAP recognises that all members of the community have important roles and responsibilities to play with regards to online safety.

 4.1 The Leadership and Management Team will: